nickzoic/nick.zoic.org/art/smooth-move-taming-trajectories-with-smoothstep/index.md

 ### Different final velocities

+It's interesting to look at the families of curves which are produced as we vary different parameters, for example here's five trajectories with the same initial position and velocity, and the same final position, but different final velocities:

 ![Position, Velocity, Acceleration and Jerk for different final velocities](img/smooth2.svg)

 ## Time for time

 At this point, every segment is assumed to occur in unit time.
 No matter how large or complicated the movement is, we assume it takes 1 second.

 This is obviously problematic.
 Our smooth curves and transitions have gotten rid of the discontinuities but